Raiz Invest Super

 another person acting as an employee of, or under an arrangement with, the trustee of the entity; and

-those costs are not otherwise charged as an administration fee, an investment fee, a switching fee, an exit fee, an activity fee or an insurance fee;
+those costs are not otherwise charged as an administration fee, an investment fee, a switching fee, an activity fee or an insurance fee.

 A buy-sell spread is a fee to recover transaction costs incurred by the trustee of the superannuation entity in relation to the sale and purchase of assets of the entity.